Skip to Content

 3. How do you keep a gas tank from rusting after cleaning?

-After that, you acid clean it, rinse it with baking soda water mixture, then use soap water for final cleansing, then put a little diesel fuel and splash it around, the fuel will coat inside of the tank and prevent it from flash rusting, then as you pass gas through it.
-It will create a light oily coating on it.
+After that, you acid clean it, rinse it with baking soda water mixture, then use soap water for final cleansing, then put a little diesel fuel and splash it around; the fuel will coat the inside of the tank and prevent it from flash rusting, then as you pass gas through it.
+It will create a light, oily coating.

 4. How do you get rust out of a metal gas tank?